mojaloop/mojaloop/contribute/Decision-Items.md

 # **Mojaloop Design Decisions:**

+## APIs
+Public facing documentation in Swagger/Open API.
+All APIs should be documented, using the standard documentation and if changes occur all contributors need to be notified.

 ## Bulk Payments
 Bulk payments will actually be handled the same way as we do individual payments; We will figure out a way to throttle/meter the payments (either via Mule or by the DFSP)  We will not use the ILP to do batching.
 We will implement the simplest way possible and then identify where the loops are possible and the potential benefits of efficiency.